anubhavsharma515/rust-collaborative-text-editor/README.md

 ## Lessons Learned and Concluding Remarks

-### Lessons Learned
+### <a name="lessons-learned-and-concluding-remarks"></a>Lessons Learned

-	•	Rust’s strong type system and concurrency model greatly enhance code safety and performance but require thoughtful design to balance complexity.
-	•	Building real-time collaborative systems is challenging, particularly around state synchronization and conflict resolution.
 •	Leveraging community crates (e.g., iced, serde, async-tungstenite) accelerated development significantly.
+However, in the case of iced, it also came at the cost of performance. iced provided us with a text editor widget that enabled the creation of a rich text editing interface, but this widget was too high-level and abstract.
+In other words, it did not expose enough of the underlying text editing functionality to allow us to manually make edits efficiently.
+For example, suppose we wanted to insert a single character at row r and column c, we would have to move the text editor cursor r rows down and c columns right—each move costing a function call—and then insert the character.
+Moreover, the text editor and its contents were not serializable, meaning we had to create our own "Document" struct alongside the iced text editor to keep track of the text content and had to figure out how to synchronize the two which involved translating iced actions—which could be quite unintuitive at times— to document insert and delete operations.

+•	Building a complex project with a lot of dependencies like a real-time collaborative systems is challenging.
+In our case, it was particularly around state synchronization and conflict resolution where we had the most challenges.
+Cargo made it easy to plug in dependencies and manage them, but nonetheless we did not foresee that certain crates might not work well with each other like iced and cola-crdt.
+We had initially wanted to use cola for conflict resolution, but as mentioned above, we had to translate iced actions to document operations.
+In the case of cola, that meant we had to translate iced actions to cola operations, which led us to weird and unresolvable bugs that forced us to abandon cola.

+•	Rust is a fantastic language.
+Despite the challenges we ran into, we don't think any of them were due to Rust nor were any of them made worse by its strong type system and its concurrency model.
+On the contrary, it greatly enhanced code safety and performance, and we only wish that the crates we used leveraged the compiler more to catch bugs at compile time instead of at runtime which is where we had the most headaches.
+For example, we've already mentioned our issues with iced and cola.
+The issues and bugs we ran into that made us go in circle for hours were almost always at runtime instead of compile time and its largely because cola does not return Results to handle errors and instead panics.
+At least, at compile time, we would know what the issue is and where it is, so that the time we spent debugging would not feel wasted or directionless.

 ### Concluding Remarks

+This project was fun, rewarding and educational, providing valuable insights into Rust’s capabilities and its budding ecosystem.
+Its given us exposure to many of Rust's crates and has given us an idea of which one's we would like to work with in the future.
-This project was both rewarding and educational, providing valuable insights into Rust’s capabilities and its ecosystem.
-By filling a gap in terminal-based collaborative tools, we hope this project serves as a foundation for others in the community to expand upon.
+Finally, by filling a gap in terminal-based collaborative tools, we hope this project serves as a foundation for others in the community to expand upon.